ivankovnatsky/steamdeck-config/README-Bazzie-Rog-Ally.md

 ## Manual steps

+### HHD

-- In HHD set RGB Mode to Off
+- In set RGB Mode to Off
+- Set in Battery Settings Charge Limit to 80%